-The Group's Internal Audit Department is independent of the Risk Division and reports directly to the Group's CFO and to the Audit Committee of the Group's Board of Directors.
+The Group's Internal Audit Department is independent of the Risk Division and reports directly to the Audit Committee of the Group's Board of Directors and to the Group's CEO.
 The Internal Audit Department is responsible for providing an independent assessment of the Group's control environment.

-The Group's corporate governance structure is supported by several committees to assist the board of directors of the Group, its subsidiaries and the Company to fulfil their roles and responsibilities.
+The Group's corporate governance structure is supported by several committees to assist the Board of Directors of the Group, its subsidiaries and the Company to fulfil their roles and responsibilities.
 The Group's Risk Division is represented on all committees, with the exception of those committees that deal with investment recommendations.
 The specific goals and guidelines on the functioning of those committees are described on the committees' terms of reference.